ltrudu/DataWedgeIntentWrapper/README.md

 #-----------------------------------------------------

-A sample app can be found in the following repository:
+A Java and a Kotlin sample app can be found in the following repository:

 https://github.com/ltrudu/DataWedgeIntentWrapperSampleApplication